 Medial view of the shoulder joint.
 Biceps Tendonitis is a common cause of lameness in dogs.

 Biceps Tendonitis, or Bicipital Tenosynovitis, is a common cause of forelimb lameness in medium or large-sized dogs, as well as middle-aged or older dogs.
-Biceps tendonitis is defined as inflammation of the biceps brachii tendon and its enveloping synovial sheath.
-The biceps brachii muscle acts to flex the elbow and extend the shoulder joint.
+Biceps tendonitis in dogs is defined as inflammation of the biceps brachii tendon and its enveloping synovial sheath.
+The biceps brachii muscle in dogs acts to flex the elbow and extend the shoulder joint.
 In most cases a cause is not found.
 It is suspected that repeated stress or trauma to the biceps tendon results in damage to the tendon and the surrounding tendon sheath.
-Calcification of the tendon is common and can be seen on radiographs.
+Calcification of the bicep tendon dog is common and can be seen on radiographs.

 Symptoms of dogs affected by Biceps Tendonitis typically have a history of chronic, progressive or intermittent, and moderate to severe weight-bearing lameness that worsens with exercise.